ColumPaget/pam_ihosts/README.md

 This PAM module is free software under the Gnu Public Licence version 3,  and comes with no express or implied warranties or guarentees of anything.

+*By default pam_ihosts.so denies login.
+Options must be supplied to specify the ip-addresss, mac-address, regions or country-codes of those hosts that are allowed to login*.

 # INSTALL